Enzo Fittipaldi: Formula One

+Ahead of the 2023 season, Fittipaldi joined the Red Bull Junior Team.
+Although he was dropped from the programme at the end of the year, he continued to receive sponsorship support from Red Bull.
+In 2024, Fittipaldi revealed that he had come close to securing a race seat with RB for the 2024 Formula One season.

-SportsCar racing career
+Sportscar racing career

 2025: ELMS debut

 On 12 February 2025, it was announced that Fittipaldi would compete in the 2025 European Le Mans Series driving for CLX Motorsport.
 He would be paired up with fellow Brazilian Pipo Derani and Portuguese sportscar driver Manuel Espírito Santo.

+2026: Daytona debut

+In January, Fittipaldi made his first appearance in the 24 Hours of Daytona with Pratt Miller Motorsports in the LMP2 category, where he teamed up with his brother Pietro and Manuel Espírito Santo.

 Other racing

 IndyCar

-In October 2023, it was revealed that Fittipaldi would take part in an IndyCar test at Sebring International Raceway with Dale Coyne Racing the following month, alongside his brother Pietro, who had recently signed with Rahal Letterman Lanigan Racing for the 2024 season.
-He also took part in another IndyCar test, this time with Arrow McLaren at The Thermal Club, in November 2024.
+In October 2023, Fittipaldi was announced to participate in an IndyCar test with Dale Coyne Racing at Sebring International Raceway alongside his brother, Pietro Fittipaldi, who had recently signed for Rahal Letterman Lanigan Racing for the 2024 season.
+He returned to IndyCar machinery in November 2024, completing a further test with Arrow McLaren at The Thermal Club.

 Formula E

 Fittipaldi was chosen by Jaguar TCS Racing in May 2024, to participate in the Formula E Berlin rookie test alongside Sheldon van der Linde.